Ever wonder who has access to your Sensitive Personal Data and what are they doing with it?

 When MD came to us she was distraught because her employer had used CCTV footage in a disciplinary action against her.
 She was really frustrated because the CCTV had been taken in a way that completely misrepresented what had happened.
 She was working with highly volatile individuals, in a care setting and had been attacked by one of the service users.
 The CCTV only showed the bit where she had pushed the user off her and escorted him out of the room.
 This had been surreptitiously recorded by another staff member, off the CCTV system in order to cause trouble for MD.
 MD understandably wanted to challenge the dismissal which we did but we also advised her that there were significant Data Protection issues regarding how her Data had been stored, accessed and unlawfully used in the process.
 For example, how was the other employee able to access this personal data?
 How was she authorised to record it and remove it from the premises?
 Why was it used in a disciplinary investigation and hearing when it had been gathered unlawfully?
 And why was no action taken about this unlawful gathering and processing by them and others?
 The response from the Data Controller was simply…Silence.

 “I can’t tell you how thankful I am to Sean and his team.
 In what was the most trying time of my life they were there and supporting me every step of the way.
 I already settled my WRC case and now I am pursuing them for the breaches of Data Protection.
 They will regret the way they treated me”.
 MD, Waterford

-Our background as a specialist employment law practise meaning we’re ing in contact every single day with our Client’s Data Protection and Privacy rights and are perfectly placed to not only offer you advice on data privacy and protection concerns but for acting on your behalf too.
-We’ve built up years of experience working with businesses and individuals alike, ensuring we’ve gained a comprehensive view of how to offer you the best level of support.
+We are a specialist employment law practice.
+That means that every single day we’re dealing with our Client’s Data Protection and Privacy rights and ensuring that employers are respecting these.
+We are perfectly placed to not only offer you advice on data privacy and protection concerns but to guide you through its complexities too.
+We’ve already built up years of experience working with individuals data protection rights, ensuring we’ve gained a comprehensive view of how to offer you the best level of guidance and support.